mgnsk/sync-format.nvim/README.md

 ## Configuration

 By default there are no tools configured.
-The configuration expects a table with filetype and an array of command + arguments.
-For each tool, the buffer file path is passed as the last argument when the formatter is called.

 An example config: